Self-Awareness

 • Don’t do anything with those thoughts.

-• Avoid using the words “good” or bad” to describe those thoughts: they just “are”.
+• Avoid using the words “good” or “bad” to describe those thoughts, and simply describe that they “are”.

 • Don’t diminish the thoughts: